Welcome to the Precision CW Fistcheck help page.

 mid: perfect, but speed a bit too fast (65 CpM)

 below: perfect, but speed a bit too slow (55 CpM)

 A dot (Mark) of certain length should be followed by a space of exactly the same length.
 The ratio of mark to space length in a dot is called "Weight" and is usually given as a % value.
 While a weight lower than 100% is considered to reduce readability, a weight larger than 100% may increase readability at higher Morse speeds.

 above: perfectly formed character and weight just right (100%)

 below: perfect, but higher weight (200%)

 In a standard Morse character with 100% weight the ratio between dash and dot mark length should be exactly 3:1.
 While automatic keyers normally do not deviate from this value, it is typical for keying with a straight key to produce stronger deviations.
-A ratio lower than 3:1 can drastically reduce readability, while a ratio larger than 3:1 normally is not harmful and may even increases readability, but at the cost of over-all reduced Morse speed.
+While a ratio lower than 3:1 can drastically reduce readability, a ratio slightly larger than 3:1 may even increase readability.

 above: perfectly formed character and ratio just right (3:1)